phunware/maas-core-ios-sdk/README.md

 Documentation
 ------------

-MaaSCore documentation is included in the Documents folder in the repository as both HTML and as a .docset.
+MaaS Core documentation is included in the Documents folder in the repository as both HTML and as a .docset.
 You can also find the latest documentation here: http://phunware.github.io/maas-core-ios-sdk/

 Installation
 ------------

-MaaSCore is a required dependency for all MaaS modules.
+MaaS Core is a required dependency for all MaaS modules.

 It's recommended that you add MaaSCore.framework to the 'Vendor/Phunware' directory.
 Then add the MaaSCore.framework to your Xcode project.